No results...

 We'd love to know what you have planned for your subscribers this holiday season, so leave a comment below and enlighten us all!
 And finally, we wish y'all a very Merry Christmas!

-Editor's note: This post was originally published in October 2019 and has been updated with new insights and holiday email examples for Christmas 2022.
+Editor's note: This post was originally published in October 2019 and has been updated with new insights and holiday email examples.